thejwuscript/odinbook/README.md

   3. Allow the email attribute to be empty/null
   4. Switch out Devise for the BCrypt gem

-Option #2 would be the easiest to implement without affecting other parts of the app; I would just need add a guard clause:
+Option #2 would be the easiest to implement without affecting other parts of the app.
+I would only need to add a guard clause to check if the user's email is present in the response from Facebook:
 ```ruby
 class Users::OmniauthCallbacksController < Devise::OmniauthCallbacksController
   skip_before_action :verify_authenticity_token, only: :facebook